 Tree, Shade: A large tree growing to a height of 40 feet or more at maturity.
+Also see Shade Tree.

 Tree, Significant: an existing native trunk-type tree in good health and form which is eight inches or more in diameter as measured 41⁄2 feet above natural grade; any existing native bush-form or character tree (e.g., piñon) which is eight feet high and has a spread of eight feet.